Attempto/ACE-in-GF/README.md

 > sh run_tests.sh

-The output files are created into the subdirectories of the test-directory.
+The output files are created into the subdirectories of the tests-directory.

 ### Generating with GF and parsing with APE